dashlin23/HuloBootsrap/README.md

 # HuloBootsrap
-This is my bootstrap project showing what i did in my html and css
+This is my bootstrap project showing what I did in my HTML and CSS